-This, however, is where various interpretations of what constitutes a mullet can come into play.
-In effect, as long as the hair at the back of the head is longer than the hair at the front, you’ve got yourself a modern mullet.
+This, however, is where various interpretations of what constitutes a modern mullet can come into play.
+Bottom line: as long as the hair at the back of the head is longer than the hair at the front, you’ve got yourself a modern mullet.

 However, for those who wish to give it a go, you’ll first need to grow your hair out to at least shoulder length (the longer you can get it on the back, the better).
-Then, ask your barber to cut the front and top of the hair, but to blend it in with the hair at the back to create one seamless flow.
+Then, ask your barber to cut the front and top, and blend it in with the hair at the back to create one seamless flow.

-This is the more modern interpretation we’re talking about.
+This is the more modern interpretation of the mullet haircut we’re talking about.
 Less of a contrast between the front and back but still undoubtedly longer at the rear, the modern mullet is one that is far easier to pull off and to maintain.

-Mullet With Fade
+The Mullet Fade

-The French Crop part of this haircut (the top and fringe) should be a walk in the park for any well-trained barber, but ask them the fade the sides and keep the length at the back, yet in proportion with the top, and you’ll walk out looking a million dollars.
+The French Crop part of this haircut (the top and fringe) should be a walk in the park for any well-trained barber but ask them to incorporate a fade on the sides and keep the length at the back, yet in proportion with the top, and you’ll walk out looking a million dollars.